nix-community/rnix-parser/README.md

 # Unimplemented

-Not everything is implemented yet.
-I don't know all of nix inside my head, but what I do know:

-**TODO**:

- - `or` keyword
+I have implemented everything I can think of.
+Most, if not all of these, are tested inside the `tests/` directory.
+If some kind of syntax isn't tested there, you should report it as unimplemented.